nph005/CALWIC/README.md

   activate your_environment_name
 ```

-To install necessary packages for the programm open a prompt window and navigate into the directory where you downloaded the programm.
+To install necessary packages for ALWIC-tool open a prompt window and navigate into the directory where you downloaded ALWIC-tool.
 Then run the following command :

 ```
   conda env update -n your_environment_name -f requirements.yaml
 ```
+Note : This command might take a few minutes to run since all the packages required for AlWIC-tool will be downloaded and installed.

 After this you can open the file called GUI\_main.py in Spyder and run it.
 The [documentation](link_to_doc) contains more information on how to run ALWIC.